EXCLUSIVE-Climate row roils U.N.-backed group of insurers and pension funds

 "I think it's going to be extremely difficult for a plaintiff, even a government enforcer, to prevail on an antitrust theory of harm," said Mitnick.

-(Reporting by Virginia Furness; Additional reporting by Simon Jessop in London and Isla Binnie in New York; Editing by Greg Roumeliotis)
+(Reporting by Virginia Furness in London Additional reporting by Simon Jessop in London and Isla Binnie in New York; Editing by Greg Roumeliotis and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.